 Also, the “tragic car accident” isn’t really tragic.
-Jeremiah is doing that HILARIOUS trick where your friend tries to get into the car and you keep moving it and he literally does this to his mother and brother over the length of the ENTIRE DRIVEWAY until his car has just pulled clear out into the middle of the street.
+Jeremiah is doing that HILARIOUS trick where your friend tries to get into the car and you keep moving it and he literally does this to his mother and brother over the length of the ENTIRE DRIVEWAY until his car has just pulled clear out into the middle of the street so you do not hurt the cars ceramic coating.
 There’s nothing tragic about that, he was being a dumbass.
 The only tragic thing is that his mom and brother didn’t get to go to wherever they were headed.

 And finally, when he regains his sight, all he sees are people trying to make ends meet since his family is trying to take care of him and money is tight.
 I don’t know why a “champion boxer” wouldn’t be aware of some of the seedier things that go on in this world.
 Jeremiah should stop being so surprised.

 4 Weeks of Sunshine is some student film shit.

 4 Weeks of Sunshine is what you get when a Brooks Institute student sees that there’s a cool looking boxing gym down the street and then they try to make up a story that gives them an excuse to shoot there.

 Why do I say this?
 Well, because I went to Brooks Institute and I also trained at the gym featured so prominently in about four scenes in the movie (sadly Sylva’s Boxing Gym is no more, and the warehouse it was in is now an empty lot).